lilianricaud/stigmergie/graines_informations_stigmergie/__grains_map.md

-Tradiionnal collaboration relies on SOCIAL NEGOCIATION.
+Traditionnal collaboration relies on SOCIAL NEGOCIATION.

 Economics assumes that individuals competing in a market will start to formally cooperate, thus forming an organization or firm, in order to reduce TRANSACTION COSTS.